 Bayesian Networks Inference: Variable Elimination

 Course Elements

 - Work on Practice Exercises 6A and 6B

-- Assignment 3 is due on Wed the 20th !
+- Assignment 3 is due on Tue the 20th !

-- Assignment 4 will be available on Thur and due on Nov the 29th (last class).
+- Assignment 4 will be available on the same day and due TBA as soon as I know when the final will be.